gatsjanos/WhereILeftIt/README.md

 # Where I Left It?
-Have you ever been in a situation when you **left your phone** in a community room or **at your friend's house** and you had to think search for half an our for it?
+Have you ever been in a situation when you **left your phone** in a community room or **at your friend's house** and you had to think and search for half an our for it?
 Or Worse: Have you ever **lost your phone during hiking**?

 Only if you would know **where and when** was the last time **you had your phone**...